Post-treatment program for oncology patients

 2.3 Diet

-Continuous communication is provided to support and monitor progress of physical exercise recipe.
+Continuous communication is provided to support and monitor the progress of the physical exercise recipe.